nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing total orders : `totalorders`

+Format: `totalorders`

 This opens a new window, displaying the total dollar amount of all orders from each client in SalesNote to you.

-Format: `totalorders`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Press the ESCAPE key to close the total orders window
 </div>

 <div markdown="block" class="alert alert-info">
 :information_source: The total orders displayed are based on the clients in the application.
-However, if a client in SalesNote does not have any orders keyed in yet, they will not be shown.
+However clients without orders in SalesNote will not be shown.
 </div>

 ![TotalOrdersWindow](images/TotalOrdersWindow.png)